Living hostages and Palestinian prisoners are released as part of ceasefire in Gaza

 The photos of the first seven hostages showed them looking pale but less gaunt than some of the hostages freed in January.

+Meanwhile, the Hostages Family Forum, a grassroots organization representing many of the hostage families, said four bodies were expected to return to Israel on Monday.
+The group said it was “shocked and dismayed” that so few were coming back.

+An international task force will work to locate deceased hostages who are not returned within 72 hours, said Gal Hirsch, Israel’s coordinator for the hostages and the missing.

-Earlier, while Palestinians awaited the release of hundreds of prisoners held by Israel, an armored vehicle flying an Israeli flag fired tear gas and rubber bullets at a crowd.
+Earlier, while Palestinians awaited the release of hundreds of prisoners held by Israel, an armored vehicle flying an Israeli flag fired tear gas and rubber bullets at a crowd in the Israeli-occupied West Bank.
 As drones buzzed overhead, the group scattered.

 The tear gas followed the circulation of a flier warning that anyone supporting what it called “terrorist organizations” risked arrest.
 Israel’s military did not respond to questions about the flier, which The Associated Press obtained on site.

-Note: This story has been updated to correct that cheering crowds greeted prisoners in Beitunia, not Ramallah.